4. Level your Custom Tray - Milton Tray, Sassy Tray, or DTM Tray.

-3. Place the Cookie on the middle of the platform.
+5. Place the Cookie in the middle of the platform or custom tray.
 The cookie sensor is expecting something to be on the platform/tongue starting at the middle.
 If your cookie has an uneven surface or if it is partially frosted, always make sure the highest point of your cookie intersects with the dotted green line below.
 (Sometimes, just turning your cookie 90 degrees can solve the issue.)
 The cookie height scan occurs at the dotted green line only!

 templates, Milton Tray, Sassy Tray, or any custom tray where you are using multiple objects of slightly variable heights or none of the objects intersect with the normal height scanning location in the middle of the platform/tongue (See #1 above).
 Normally the initial scan for cookie height